We do not offer food. Here’s where you can find food.

 In 2019, AB 614 (Eggman) was passed that expanded the types of qualifying California-grown foods from just fruits and vegetables, to include other products like grains, dairy, and protein.

-In the 2020-21 legislative cycle, we are advocating to extend the sunset of this highly successful Tax Credit by another 5 years, to 2027.
+In the 2020-21 legislative cycle, we successfully advocated to extend the sunset of this highly successful Tax Credit by another 5 years, to 2027.

 Poverty